Board of Supervisors

 The Board of Supervisors is the governing body of Napa County, with jurisdiction that varies depending on the services.
 The Board has jurisdiction over land use, roads and municipal services in the unincorporated areas of the county.
 For other services, such as Corrections (Jail), Health and Human Services, document recording, etc., the Board's jurisdiction is countywide.

 The five members of the Napa County Board of Supervisors are elected by voters in five Supervisorial districts.
 They serve four-year terms, and the Chair of the Board is rotated among the members by District.
-In 2013, District 1 Supervisor Brad Wagenknecht is Chair, and District 2 Supervisor Mark Luce is Vice Chair.
+The current chair is District 4 Supervisor Alfredo Pedroza.
+The current vice chair is District 5 Supervisor Belia Ramos.
+Learn more about the Board's roles and responsibilities.

 The Board of Supervisors is guided by vision and mission statements, and have adopted organizational values, as well as 3-year goals and short-term objectives.